"Build narrow. Test fast. Expand." — Solving for a real situation in a domain you have to learn

 Before Week 9 Class

 Three things to do between Demo Day and Week 9.
-Do them in order — each one builds on the previous.
+Do them in order.

 Five foundational claims about this course.
-After reading each one, write 2-3 honest sentences connecting it to your actual Sprint 1-2 work.
+Connect each to your actual Sprint 1-2 work.
 Handwritten, photographed.

-Structured AI-discussion that takes your handwritten reflection and pushes you to find specific evidence in your Sprint 1-2 work for each claim.
+Structured AI-discussion that pushes you to find specific evidence in your Sprint 1-2 work for each claim.

 Read pages 1-8 of the Bhutan MDRO guideline and skim the rest.
 Come to class with one part you think is particularly hard for a clinical worker to act on.